Major Packaging Systems Disambiguation 📦 (2024-08-21)

 apt exclusive

-also has a set of sub-commands not found in apt-get
+apt also has a set of sub-commands not found in apt-get such as:

 apt Frontends